 Depending on the severity of the infection, your veterinarian may prescribe antibiotic steroid powders or creams such as Neocort or Panolog.
-These ointments not only contain antibiotics to destroy the infection, they also have anti-itch and anti-inflammatory properties to soothe your pet’s symptoms.
+These ointments not only contain antibiotics to destroy the infection, but they also have anti-itch and anti-inflammatory properties to soothe your pet’s symptoms.
 Topical treatments are often applied for up to 14 days with two applications per day, but always follow the directions provided by your veterinarian.

-In some cases oral antibiotics may be prescribed in conjunction with a topical solution.
+In some cases, oral antibiotics may be prescribed in conjunction with a topical solution.
 Cephalosporins (such as Keflex), fluoroquinolones (such as Baytril or Cipro), and penicillins (such as Amoxicillin and Clavamox) are the most common types of oral antibiotics used to treat hot spots.
 All are effective against a wide range of infections.
-Follow your veterinarian’s instructions for proper administration of these medications, and always make sure to complete the full course of antibiotics to keep the infection from returning.
+Follow your veterinarian’s instructions for the proper administration of these medications, and always make sure to complete the full course of antibiotics to keep the infection from returning.

-There are a number of home remedies that can be used to ease your pet’s discomfort and in some cases treat the infection if it is not severe.
+There are a number of home remedies that can be used to ease your pet’s discomfort and, in some cases, treat the infection if it is not severe.
 Always check with your veterinarian before trying any of these at-home remedies.

-- To soothe your pet’s pain, a cool wet washcloth can be applied to the affected area several times a day.
+- To soothe your pet’s pain, a cool, wet washcloth can be applied to the affected area several times a day.
 After using these compresses, always make sure that the skin and surrounding hair dries completely, especially in warm weather.
 Hair that is left wet is the perfect breeding ground for infection.

-- Tea compresses (black or green) can be used to dry out the area and reduce the infection.
+- Tea compresses (black or green) can be used to dry out the area and reduce infection.
 Tea can also be used as a drying wash.
 Ask your veterinarian about the proper way to use tea or tea compresses to treat hot spots.

 - Over-the-counter solutions such as Domeboro (Burow’s) are often used to dry out the area.
-Domeboro is an aluminum acetate/astringent solution that in some cases will cause hot spots to scab over and heal.
+Domeboro is an aluminum acetate/astringent solution that, in some cases, will cause hot spots to scab over and heal.
 Check with your veterinarian before using any over-the-counter products.